Configure Cloud Storage Access

 • An association of that role and policy to provision ChaosSearch access

 These topics assume that you have experience working with your cloud-service provider, creating buckets, and using the IAM administrative tools or programmatic options to create and manage its resources.
-ChaosSearch Customer Success can also help you with these procedures if needed.
+ChaosSearch Customer Success can also help you with these procedures as needed.

 What’s Next